 Process Improvement Project(s)

 The Cardiology PGY2 resident will be expected to take a leadership role in the improvement of one or more cardiovascular medication-related processes, such as electronic medication order management (order sets, order panels, clinical pathways), medication safety activities, creation of (or updates to existing) cardiovascular medication usage guidelines, and evaluation of new cardiovascular medications for formulary inclusion via Pharmacy & Therapeutics committee approval.
 Appropriate activities in this category will be identified with the assistance of the RPD and appropriate goals and deadlines will be set for the resident.

 Teaching experiences are also integrated with patient care experiences as part of precepting responsibilities on clinical rotations.
 Residents will be given the opportunity to serve as intermediate preceptor of 2nd, 3rd, and/or 4th year ESOP students who are completing the same rotation as the resident.
-Emphasis will be placed on educating the resident on the core precepting principles of teaching, modeling, coaching and facilitating.
+Emphasis will be placed on educating the resident on the core precepting principles of direct instruction, modeling, coaching and facilitating.
 Successful completion of > 2 precepting months is required for completion of the residency.

 Opportunities to lead small-group recitation sessions and participate in didactic lectures in a variety of venues are encouraged.
 Various teaching opportunities exist within the School of Medicine, Dentistry, Physician Assistant and Nursing curricula; the resident and preceptors will work to identify specific didactic teaching experiences for which the resident may assume responsibility.

 Seminars and Professional Meetings

 All residents will present a 60-minute ACPE-approved continuing education (CE) seminar once during the year.
 The ACPE-approved CE presentation is held once on a Thursday evening and is open for the public to attend.
 Each resident may choose to attend the ASHP Midyear Clinical Meeting (December) and is encouraged to attend a national cardiology meeting (e.g., American College of Cardiology).
 Participation in poster sessions is encouraged at these meetings.
 Successful completion of the above CE is required for completion of the residency.